Levels

 • Mel Bay's Deluxe Fiddling Method by Craig Duncan

-• Solos for Young Violinists, Barbara Barber, Vol. 1 & 2
+• Solos for Young Violinists Barbara Barber, Vol. 1 & 2 (viola and cello equivalent)

 • Suzuki Volumes 2, 3 and 4